hashicorp/terraform/website/source/docs/providers/local/r/file.html.md

 The following arguments are supported:

-* `content` - (required) The content of file to create.
+* `content` - (Required) The content of file to create.

-* `filename` - (required) The path of the file to create.
+* `filename` - (Required) The path of the file to create.

-NOTE: Any required parent folders are created automatically.
-Additionally, any existing file will get overwritten.
+Any required parent directories will be created automatically, and any existing file with the given name will be overwritten.